Skip to content

 • The Registration Certificate does not have an expiration date.
 You are not required to extend the validity of the certificate as long as you continue to fulfil the requirements.

-• The Registration Certificate is needed for various purposes, for example if you want to apply for Austrian family allowance (“Familienbeihilfe”), childcare allowance (“Kinderbetreuungsgeld”) or other social welfare benefits.
+• The Registration Certificate is needed for various purposes, for example if you want to apply for the Austrian family allowance (“Familienbeihilfe”), childcare allowance (“Kinderbetreuungsgeld”) or other social welfare benefits.

-Rights of family members who are third-country nationals
+Rights of family members

 Family members (wife/husband, registered partner, children, parents) of EU citizens are also entitled to freedom of movement within the EU.